Grid classes and partial well order: Grid Pin Sequences and Antichains

 \section{Grid Pin Sequences and Antichains}

-To complete the proof of Theorem~\ref{thm-not-pwo}, all we require by Theorems~\ref{thm-strongly-uniquely-not-pwo} and~\ref{thm-matrix-symmetry} is to find a strongly uniquely $\M^k$-griddable antichain for each $k\in \mathbb{N}$.
+By the results of the previous section, to complete the proof of Theorem~\ref{thm-not-pwo}, all we require by Theorems~\ref{thm-strongly-uniquely-not-pwo} and~\ref{thm-matrix-symmetry} is to find a strongly uniquely $\M^k$-griddable antichain for each $k\in \mathbb{N}$.
 The reason we chose the matrices $\M^k$ is that they admit antichains that are easily described in terms of ``grid pin sequences''.
 We now define these pin sequences, and prove some elementary results about them that should assist in our description of the antichains we wish to construct --- it is not our aim here to produce a complete theory of these sequences.

 Given points $p_1,p_2,\ldots$ in the plane, denote by $\rect(p_1,p_2,\ldots)$ the smallest axes-parallel rectangle containing them.
 A \emph{grid pin sequence} is a sequence of points (called \emph{pins}) $p_1,p_2,\ldots$ in an $m\times n$ gridded plane which for $i\geq 2$ must satisfy four conditions: